LongQin0121/SUM_WEB/README.md

 Key findings regarding the impact of thread count, choice of scheduling strategy, and construct selection are summarized.
 Practical application value and future prospects for research in parallel computing are discussed.

-### 5. Future Prospects

-The study looks forward to delving deeper into other factors potentially affecting algorithm performance, such as cache behavior and thread scheduling strategies.
-Additionally, exploring other parallel frameworks and techniques is planned to provide more comprehensive optimization strategies.

 ### References